achraf-halla/Rosalind-Project/README.md

 48. Problem 48: **Inferring Protein from Spectrum**
 49. Problem 49: **Introduction to Pattern Matching**
 ## How to Run
 Each solution is contained in its own File.
 To execute a solution, navigate to the corresponding File and run the script with Python.
+For some tasks the result is printed simply on the console, for others that requires a larger space, the result is written on a text file.